CSCfi/fairdata-metax/README.md

 Install [Poetry](https://python-poetry.org/docs/) for your OS.
 Navigate to the repository root and run command `poetry install`. this will create and activate new Python virtualenv, installing all necessary Python packages to it.

-You can generate traditional requirements.txt file with `poetry export --dev -E simplexquery --without-hashes -f requirements.txt --output requirements.txt`
+You can generate traditional requirements.txt file with `poetry export --dev -E "simplexquery docs swagger" --without-hashes -f requirements.txt --output requirements.txt`

 ### Managing dependencies

-__NOTICE: Please remember to execute `poetry export --dev -E simplexquery --without-hashes -f requirements.txt --output requirements.txt` after any additions, updates or removals.__
+__NOTICE: Please remember to execute `poetry export --dev -E "simplexquery docs swagger" --without-hashes -f requirements.txt --output requirements.txt` after any additions, updates or removals.__

 Developer dependencies can be added with command `poetry add -D <package>` Application dependencies can be added with command `poetry add <package>`